 San Francisco Root Canal

-No one in San Francisco wants to go through life with discomfort in their teeth.
+No one in the Embarcadero area of San Francisco wants to go through life with discomfort in their teeth.
 Dealing with this discomfort can lead to patients not showing their smile as often as normal and not being the happy person that they once were.
 Depending on the type of symptoms patients are dealing with, a root canal may be the best option to help get their life back to normal.

 Why a Root Canal Is Needed

-Most of the time a root canal is needed when San Francisco patients have a cavity that’s grown into the inner part of the tooth.
+Most of the time a root canal is needed when San Francisco and Embarcadero patients have a cavity that’s grown into the inner part of the tooth.
 While a root canal may be the solution for many types of discomfort patients feel, sometimes a dental filling is all that’s needed, or maybe even minor treatments for gum disease.
 The main reasons patients would need a root canal are:

 - Teeth grinding – The human jaw is very strong and can put a lot of pressure on the teeth when clenched down.
-When San Francisco patients grind their teeth at night, they are risking cracking or fracturing the tooth enamel.
+When San Francisco and Embarcadero patients grind their teeth at night, they are risking cracking or fracturing the tooth enamel.
 And once the cracks happen, bacteria can easily enter the pulp chamber of the teeth and eventually create the need for a root canal.

 - Decay – When patients have a small cavity and don’t get it treated right away, there is a chance it will grow and cause an infection in the pulp chamber of the tooth.
 This can create slow decaying of the affected tooth or teeth.
 Many times, the only solution for this situation is to get a root canal.